-The entity classifies its liabilities as subsequently measured at amortized cost except for financial liabilities measured through surplus or deficit j) Inventories
+The entity classifies its liabilities as subsequently measured at amortized cost except for financial liabilities measured through surplus or deficit j) Inventories iii) Raw materials: purchase cost using the weighted average cost method.

 Inventory is measured at cost upon initial recognition.
 To the extent that inventory was received through non-exchange transactions (for no cost or for a nominal cost), the cost of the inventory is its fair value at the date of acquisition.
 Costs incurred in bringing each product to its present location and conditions are accounted for, as follows: